TempestAethel/Tempestaethel.github.io/README.md

 *I occasionally draw inspiration from various sources online to enhance my projects.
 I'm always ready to remove any content that may seem like I copied code, although I assure you I never did.*

 ---

+You can also visit my main page here: [TempestAethel](https://tempestaethel.github.io/TempestAethel/)